-How will living on campus differ from previous academic years?
+How does living on campus differ from previous academic years?

-Residential living this year will look different in a number of ways to minimize the spread of COVID-19.
+Residential living this year looks different in a number of ways to minimize the spread of COVID-19.
 All residents must follow the College’s protocols.
-Housing & Residence Life is working other College partners to assist you with your transition back to campus by implementing the following measures:
+Housing & Residence Life along with other College partners have implemented the following measures:

 - Additional hand sanitizer stations have been installed throughout the residence halls.

-- Common bathrooms will adhere to reduced occupancy and stricter physical distancing standards.
+- Common bathrooms adhere to reduced occupancy and stricter physical distancing standards.

-- Some common areas and lounge spaces may be closed off and other areas may be modified to allow for appropriate physical distancing standards.
+- Some common areas and lounge spaces are closed off and other areas have been modified to allow for appropriate physical distancing standards.

-- Housekeeping staff will be cleaning common areas, bathrooms and other high traffic areas more frequently.
-However, keeping common areas clean will require effort from everyone and we ask that all residents do their part, as well.
+- Housekeeping staff are cleaning common areas, bathrooms and other high traffic areas more frequently.
+However, keeping common areas clean requires effort from everyone and we ask that all residents do their part, as well.
 For example, you can help by ensuring that trash is disposed of properly and wipe down any surfaces in common areas before and after using them.

-In addition, one residence hall will be reserved for students in case residential students must quarantine or isolate.
-This hall will be managed in close coordination with the Virginia Department of Public Health.
+In addition, one residence hall is reserved for students in case residential students must quarantine or isolate.
+This location will be managed in close coordination with the Virginia Department of Public Health.